Quarterly Learnings Report: Customer stories and lessons learned, delivered quarterly

 When a subscription payment fails, it's time to send a dunning email.

-Sending a dunning email can be one of the most frustrating processes in eCommerce, both for your team and for your customers.
-Phishing scams are incredibly common online, and consumers are getting more and more careful with their personal information and the ways that they share it, which can complicate things even further.
+Dunning emails can be a frustrating experience, both for your team and for your customers.
+Phishing scams are all too common online, and consumers are increasingly careful when sharing their personal information.

-Customer experience and maximizing recover go hand in hand.
+Customer experience and maximizing recovery go hand in hand.
 So you have to establish trust with your customers and craft the least-invasive dunning experience possible.
 How?

-Let’s break down the ways your subscription can recover payments without impacting customer satisfaction.
+Let’s break down the ways your subscription business can recover failed payments without damaging customer relationships.

-A dunning email isn’t fun, and it can be particularly irritating for a subscription customer.
+Receiving a dunning email can be uncomfortable for a customer.